kotare-2020/Cheeky-Road-Trip/README.md

 Renders Homepage - on button click renders Dashboard

 #### Homepage
-Show's a 'from' and 'to' form.
+Lets user enter a start point and an end point for roadtrip.
-On button click App renders Dashboard component
+On form submit *Homepage* renders *Dashboard* component

 #### Dashboard